furkanulger/Anomaly-detection-for-solder/README.md

 # Anomaly Detection for Solder Joints Using *β*-VAE

-This repository contains the PyTorch implementation for the paper titled "Anomaly Detection for Solder Joints Using *β*-VAE".
+This repository contains PyTorch implementation for the paper titled "Anomaly Detection for Solder Joints Using *β*-VAE".
 If you find this repository useful, please give reference to the paper:

 Ulger, Furkan, Seniha Esen Yuksel, and Atila Yilmaz.
 "Anomaly Detection for Solder Joints Using *β*-VAE."
 IEEE Transactions on Components, Packaging and Manufacturing Technology 11.12 (2021): 2214-2221.